itisnt/Teensy-4.1-Custom-Board/README.md

 You need (beside the PCB...):
 - A Teensy 4.1 board https://www.pjrc.com/store/teensy41.html
-- The Ethernet kit https://www.pjrc.com/store/ethernet_kit.html (you need the MagJack, the capcitor and mybe the headers)
+- The Ethernet kit https://www.pjrc.com/store/ethernet_kit.html (you need the MagJack, the capcitor and maybe the headers)
+- Additional sockets and headers to make the Teensy removable.
 - If you use I2C, you should add the two SMD 0603 resistors (1 - 10kohm).
 There are internal pull-ups in the Teensy, but they are quite weak

 ![Board in use as a sensor board](Board01.png)